 Grazel: Looking for a tattoo artist, seeing Japan’s nature, like the bamboo forest!

-Z’ev: I’d love to see Japan some day.
-A collegue from work was there and showed me some pictures.
+Z’ev: I’d love to see Japan someday.
+A colleague from work was there and showed me some pictures.
 I was really jealous.
 I think most of the time I would spend in Tokyo experiencing the Japanese way of life.

 If you could collaborate with any band/artist in the world, live or dead, who would you pick?